apptainer/singularity-userdocs/endpoint.rst

 obtain an authentication token, and then ``singularity remote login``:

   1) Go to: https://cloud.sylabs.io/
-  2) Click "Sign in to Sylabs" and follow the sign in steps.
+  2) Click "Sign In" and follow the sign in steps.
   3) Click on your login id (same and updated button as the Sign in one).
   4) Select "Access Tokens" from the drop down menu.
   5) Enter a name for your new access token, such as "test token"